5 Energy Saving Tips for Summer

 - Air seal your home.
 Any kind of gaps or leaks can cause cool air to leave your home instead of cooling it down!
 Adding insulation can save you up to 10% on home heating and cooling costs.

 - Keep up with regular AC maintenance by replacing all air filters in your home, dirty filters make your system work harder and run longer than necessary.
 Bland offers an Energy Savings Program where we’ll check that everything is operating as it should.
 We also evaluate your HVAC system to see if anything can be done to improve its energy efficiency.
+Hire the most reliable and professional services for Air Conditioner Installation in Atascadero, CA and keep yourself cool.

 - Set your thermostat to 78 degrees Fahrenheit in the summer—every degree of extra cooling will increase energy usage by about 8%.
 Remember, setting your thermostat to a lower temperature than normal will not cool your home faster.